EngineSquared/EngineSquared/CONTRIBUTING.md

 }
 ```

-and in the `.cpp` file, you should put it in the same namespace like:
+and in the `.cpp` file, you should put it in the same namespace as:

 ```cpp
 ReturnType ES::Plugin::Math::3D::FunctionName() {